-Figure 27 Spread F (source: www.met.nps.edu) 13.3.3.3 Polar Cap Patches Patches are roughly circular areas of enhanced electron densities, 200 to 1000 km in size, that generally occur at night in the polar cap.
+Figure 28 Spread F (source: www.met.nps.edu) 13.4.3.3 Polar Cap Patches Patches are roughly circular areas of enhanced electron densities, 200 to 1,000 km in size, that generally occur at night in the polar cap.
 Electron densities within a patch are typically 2 - 10 times higher than in the ambient polar cap ionosphere.
-For instance, a patch may have an electron density of $10^6$ electrons per cm compared to $10^5$ per cm in the surrounding ionosphere.
+For instance, a patch may have an electron density of 10^6 electrons per cm3 compared to 10^5 per cm3 in the surrounding ionosphere.
 Patches appear under disturbed ionospheric conditions when the IMF is southward.
 It is believed that a change in polar circulation, due to a sudden increase in solar wind or change in the IMF, can detach plasma from the dayside polar cap.
 Plasma drift in the polar cap rapidly transports the detached patch over the pole to the night sector.
 Patches can occur during all seasons of the year but are more frequent during the winter and tend to be stronger at solar maximum.
-13.3.3.4 Auroral Zone Blobs Electron density enhancements in the auroral zone are called blobs.
+13.4.3.4 Auroral Zone Blobs Electron density enhancements in the auroral zone are called blobs.
 Blobs vary considerably in size.
 They are smaller than patches, typically tens of kilometers in size instead of hundreds of kilometers.
 The cause of blobs is uncertain and may be formed by a number of different mechanisms.
 In some cases, blobs may be formed by particle precipitation.
 It is also possible that some blobs are formed by patches drifting into the auroral zone from the polar cap and then breaking up into smaller blobs.
 Why this happens is unknown.
 In general, blobs seem to move with the auroral F region plasma drift.
-13.3.3.5 Traveling Ionospheric Disturbances Traveling ionospheric disturbances (TIDs), illustrated in Figure 28, are large scale wavelike disturbances with wave periods from a few minutes to more than an hour.
-They are typically 100 to 1000 km in size and travel at speeds from 50 to about 1000 meters per second.
+13.4.3.5 Traveling Ionospheric Disturbances Traveling ionospheric disturbances (TIDs), illustrated in Figure 29, are large scale wavelike disturbances with wave periods from a few minutes to more than an hour.
+They are typically 100 to 1,000 km in size and travel at speeds from 50 to about 1000 meters per second.
 TIDs have long wave fronts that are tilted forward.
 Consequently, TIDs appear first at high altitudes and move downward as they pass.
-Vary large TIDs originate in the auroral zone and travel great distances.
+Very large TIDs originate in the auroral zone and travel great distances.
 These disturbances are associated with magnetic storms.
 HF radio signals encountering traveling ionospheric disturbances are seriously disrupted.
 Nearly all aspects of an HF signal are distorted including signal frequency, amplitude, phase, and polarization.